DixonM1100001/dunnhumby-Task/README.md

 ### Initalising the Database

 The repository you have cloned will contain a Database folder.
-This contains a DB script called 'ProductManagement.db'.
+This contains a DB script called 'ProductManagement.db' which has both the schema for a table 'products' and some initial data.
 You can open this in SQLite to view the data easily.
 It is referenced in the API solution with the correct folder structure.

 ### Building the Frontend project